-The git init command is designed to set up a new Git repository, laying the groundwork for all future version control operations.
-This guide explores the git init command, including how it works under the hood, and details the underlying structure of a git repository.
+The git init command is designed to set up a new Git repository, which lays the groundwork for your future version control operations.
+This guide explores the git init command, including how it works under the hood and how you can achieve the same action with the Graphite CLI.

 The git init command is used to initialize a new Git repository.
 It prepares a new directory to be used for version control by Git, creating the necessary data structures (referred to as a .git directory) that store the repository's configuration and history.